-There have been 3 documented mortalities of bottlenose dolphins in Biscayne Bay associated with entanglement in crab and lobster pot fisheries.
+During 2007-2011 there were no documented mortalities or serious injuries of bottlenose dolphins in Biscayne Bay associated with entanglement in crab and lobster pot fisheries.
+Three mortalities were documented in prior years.
 One entanglement mortality was documented in 1997 in lobster pot gear just outside of the opening of the Bay to the Atlantic Ocean on the eastern edge of the Safety Valve area.
 In 2002, an entanglement mortality was observed in the central portion of the Bay in a stone crab pot.
 Finally, in 2006 there was an entanglement mortality of a known Biscayne Bay resident animal, also in a stone crab pot.
 This entanglement occurred in the northern portion of the Bay.